SimVPv2: Towards Simple yet Powerful Spatiotemporal Predictive Learning

 \subsubsection{WeatherBench}

-Climate prediction is another fundamental task in spatiotemporal predictive learning.
-Current purely physical computational methods that solve the governing equations on a discrete numerical grid suffer from large amounts of computing power, especially for creating probabilistic forecasts with ensemble members.
-Thus, a robust data-driven spatiotemporal predictive learning model has been urged in this field for a considerable period.
-However, capturing global weather patterns from climate data over the years remains challenging.

-In this context, we employ our SimVP model in the climate prediction problem on the WeatherBench~\cite{rasp2020weatherbench} dataset.
+We employ our model in the climate prediction on the WeatherBench~\cite{rasp2020weatherbench}.
 This dataset contains various types of climatic data from 1979 to 2018.
 The raw data is regrid to low resolutions, we here choose $5.625^{\circ}$ ($32 \times 64$ grid points) resolution for our data.
-Since the complete data is very large that includes massive climatic attributes like geopotential, temperature, and other variables, we specifically choose the temperature prediction task to evaluate our model.
-Following the original protocol from~\cite{rasp2020weatherbench}, we train the model using data from 1979 to 2015 and validate the model using data from 2016.
-The final evaluation is done for the years 2017 and 2018.
+We choose the temperature prediction task to evaluate our model.
+Following the protocol from~\cite{rasp2020weatherbench}, we train the model using data from 1979 to 2015 and validate the model using data from 2016.
+The evaluation is done for the years 2017 and 2018.
 We use the global temperature from the past 12 hours to predict that in the future 12 hours.
 The unit of global temperature is $K$.
 The results are evaluated by RMSE and MAE metrics.
 We compare our model with other strong climate prediction baselines, i.e., TGCN~\cite{tgcn}, STGCN~\cite{stgcn}, MSTGCN~\cite{guo2019attention}, ASTGCN~\cite{guo2019attention}, GCGRU~\cite{seo2018structured}, DCRNN~\cite{li2018diffusion}, AGCRN~\cite{bai2020adaptive}, CLCSTN~\cite{lin2022conditional}, and CLCRN~\cite{lin2022conditional}.
 Additional comparisons with spatiotemporal predictive learning methods such as ConvLSTM~\cite{convlstm}, PredRNN~\cite{predrnn}, and PredRNN++~\cite{predrnn++} are included.
-While some of them are designed especially for this task, we do not employ any tricks for SimVP.
-We train the SimVP model for 50 epochs and optimize the training using Adam optimizer with learning 0.01.
-The MSE loss function is consistent with the previous tasks.